vprus/advent-of-code-2021/README.md

 Swift does not appear to have native regular expression, and `NSRegularExpression` is awkward to use.
 I also miss `Iterator.iterate` from Scala and `Sequence.take`.
 Generally, it starts to feel that Swift `Sequence` is way too lean.

+## Conclusions

+What I'd like from Swift

+- Native regular expression, ideally integrated with matching (though this part might not be possible).
+- After using Scala, the fact that `if` is not an expression is disappointing.
+- More methods in the `Sequence` class (although swift-algorithms package fills some gaps)
+- Replacement
+- Would be nice to have an equivalent of Python's `defaultdict`